Ion Irimescu

-Ion Irimescu (27 February 1903 – 28 October 2005) was one of Romania's greatest sculptors and sketchers as well as a member of the Romanian Academy.
+Ion Irimescu (27 February 1903 – 28 October 2005) was a Romanian sculptor and sketcher.
+From 1992, he was an honorary member of the Romanian Academy.
 In 2001 he was awarded the Prize of Excellence for Romanian Culture.
 He is often referred to as the "patriarch of Romanian art and sculpture".

 Biography

 He was born in Fălticeni, the son of Petre Irimescu and Maria Cazaban, and had two brothers: Alexandru and Verona.
 After the graduating from Primary School No. 1 in Fălticeni in 1915, he followed the secondary course at Nicu Gane High School from the same city (1915–1924), where he took part in the theatre, creating the decorations.
 Between 1924 and 1928, he was a student at Bucharest National University of Arts, where his instructors included Dimitrie Paciurea and Oscar Han.
 While a student, he painted the Saints Archangels Michael and Gabriel Church from Oprișeni, Fălticeni.
 In 1928, after the graduation of Bucharest National University of Arts, he was named Arts teacher at Ștefan cel Mare Normal School, Fălticeni.
 In 1933 he married Eugenia Augustina Melidon, a teacher.
 He became an Arts teacher at the Pașcani Secondary School (1933).
 In 1936, he was named Arts teacher at the C.F.R.
 Aurel Vlaicu College, Bucharest until 1939, when he became Arts and Calligraphy teacher at Radu Greceanu Boys College from Slatina.